What is Sage Accounting?

 Who’s it Suitable For?

 Sage works well for any size of business that has a competent bookkeeper at the helm of the finances.
 It’s not great for those who don’t understand accounts well, or for those who need their finger on the pulse of their finances.
 We usually recommend Sage to businesses where they have their own in-house accountant, and where the most important thing for them is accuracy.
 Companies that don’t have growth at the forefront of their mind or cash flow issues work well with Sage as their goal is to keep good quality records.

 As the sage platform doesn’t offer the ability to add scans of invoices to digital entries, it works better for businesses who are generally paper-oriented and have a paper filing system already in place, where they can save time & money.

 Sage was a market leader for many years, if not decades.
 To many businesses, using Sage and having a Sage accountant is still the chosen route as it’s reliable and has an excellent foundation in its bookkeeping capabilities.

 For businesses who enter a large quantity of purchase invoices, for example, Sage offers a batch entry system whereby on one screen, invoices can be entered one to a line, and therefore very quickly.
 The same goes for sales invoices.

 For more in-depth information regarding any of our services, call 0116 255 2422.
+We’re happy to answer any questions if you’d like to learn more about sage accounting software or would like advice on a package that’s right for you.
 Alternatively get in touch by completing the form below which will go directly to one of our accountants.